kymatio/kymatio/doc/source/userguide.rst

  stable but more discriminative than their first order counter part.
 The wavelets employed are adapted to signals such as natural images or audio sounds.

- In this software, we propose an extension of the implementation
+ In this software, we propose an extension of the implementation provided by REFERENCE